kristingmunder/RedCapHealthFair/docs/required_programs.md

 # Required Software

+The document will cover information about the following:

+- Terminals and Command Line Interfaces (CLI)
+- Package Managers (Homebrew and Chocolatey)
+- Python
+-

 In order to begin you'll need to ensure that you have the following programs and software installed: